Risk Factors Dashboard

 The principal components in the production of our wine and spirits products are agricultural products, such as grapes and grain, and packaging materials, primarily glass.

-As of February 29, 2024, we owned or leased approximately 18,200 acres of land and vineyards, either fully bearing or under development, in the U.S., New Zealand, and Italy.
+As of February 28, 2025, we owned or leased approximately 18,000 acres of land and vineyards, either fully bearing or under development, in the U.S., New Zealand, and Italy.
+This acreage supplied only a small percentage of our overall total grape needs for wine production.
 This acreage supplies only a small percentage of our overall total grape needs for wine production.
-However, most of this acreage is used to supply a large portion of the grapes used for the production of certain of our higher-end wines.
-We continue to consider the purchase or lease of additional vineyards, and additional land for vineyard plantings, to supplement our grape supply.
+However, most of this acreage was used to supply a large portion of the grapes used for the production of certain of our higher-end wines.
+Following the anticipated completion of the 2025 Wine Divestitures Transaction, we expect to own or lease approximately 11,400 acres of land and vineyards.

 We believe that we have adequate sources of grape supplies to meet our sales expectations.
 However, when demand for certain wine products exceeds expectations, we look to source the extra requirements from the bulk wine markets around the world.